axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 ---

 Our team at Axioned specializes in digital engineering; helping businesses build, optimize, and scale digital user experiences.
 Whether it’s a website or application (app) - we bring ideas to life and help existing businesses grow.

-We typically work with/partner with the following ICPs (Ideal Client Profiles).
+We typically work with/partner with the following ICPs (Ideal Client Profiles)...

-### ICP #1 - High-Growth Consumer Services Businesses Dependent on Web Lead Gen for Growth
+## ICP #1 - High-Growth Consumer Services Businesses Dependent on Web Lead Gen for Growth
 - Businesses that rely on - and invest in - their website as a critical lead generation and conversion engine.
 - Often already investing in sales and marketing tactics (ads, SEO, etc.) to drive users to their site and are therefore invested in ensuring such users convert.
 -	Axioned steps in as a trusted & skilled technology partner to keep their website(s) and marketing/integrated tech (e.g., CRM) fast, functional, and conversion-optimized.